0xKoda/huntrs/README.md

 - Calculate favicon murmur3 hash for a domain
 - Search Shodan for related servers by hash

+[*] Reverse IP lookup
+- Find all domains for an IP found using pdns

+### Outputs include
+- Domain list
 - Origin Server IP
 - ASN